Mira Monte’s Long Lost Twin

 When we first arrived at the MIra Monte, we never suspected that our unassuming cottage on Mt Desert Street would belie such rich history.
 If you’ve followed our blog, you already know what recent research has brought to light.
 Now our local paper, the Mount Desert Islander is sharing the story of the inn with the wider community: Mira Monte’s Lost History

-Is the Mira Monte Ha-Ha-Haunted?
+Is the Mira Monte H-H-Haunted?

 With Halloween fast approaching, we tend to get this question quite a bit.
 We hate to dissappoint, but in a word, no. Well, that is, mostly no…